asciinema/asciinema-player/README.md

 AsciinemaPlayer.create(src, containerElement);
 ```

-In the most common case a recording to be played is fetched from a URL and is in
+In the most common case, a recording is fetched from a URL and is in
 [asciicast](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md)
 format.
 You can pass it as full URL, e.g. `"https://example.com/demo.cast"`, or
 a path, e.g. `"/demo.cast"`.

 See [Source](#source) for more ways of loading a recording into the player.

-To pass additional options when mounting the player use 3 argument variant:
+To pass additional options, when mounting the player, use 3 argument variant:

 ```javascript
 AsciinemaPlayer.create(src, containerElement, opts);